Maritime Law Glossary

-To help you get the most out of the Jones Act and maritime law information on our website, our maritime lawyers have prepared this list of related terms and explained them in plain English for non-lawyers.
-In addition to reviewing the information we have included below, we always welcome you to call for a free consultation with a maritime accident lawyer who can answer any questions you may have and address your concerns about your case.
+To help you get the most out of the information on our website, we have prepared this list of maritime law terms and explained them in plain English for non-lawyers.
+In addition to reviewing the information we have included below, we always welcome you to call (888) 346-5024 for a free consultation with an offshore injury lawyer who can answer any questions you may have and address your concerns about your case.

 An agent is a person authorized to act on behalf of a company.
 A Jones Act employer is liable for the actions of his agents if such acts result in the personal injury or death of another.

 Allision refers to a collision between a moving vessel or watercraft and a stationary object, such as a pier, bridge, dock, buoy, or another fixed structure in or near navigable waters.
 Unlike an impact between two vessels, which is typically referred to as a "collision," an allision involves a vessel striking a non-moving object.
 Read more…

 In maritime law, apportionment refers to the legal process of allocating liability for damages resulting from a maritime accident, particularly when multiple parties share some degree of fault or responsibility for the incident.
 The goal of apportionment is to fairly distribute the financial responsibility for losses among the parties involved in the accident, including shipowners, operators, crew members, and other stakeholders.

 Arbitration is an alternative form of dispute resolution outside the court system.
 In an arbitration, the evidence for the claim is presented to one or more persons, or arbitrators, who then decide the outcome of the claim.
 The parties are bound by the decision of the arbitrator.
 Many maritime companies are putting arbitration clauses in seamen’s contracts.
 The courts will have to decide if arbitration clauses are the equivalent of forum selection clauses, which are void under the terms of section 55 of FELA and therefore should be void in the context of Jones Act claims.